aurelienpierre/Image-Cases-Studies/README.md

 around the sharp edges of the image.

-Using a [bilateral filter](https://en.wikipedia.org/wiki/Bilateral_filter) (e.g a *surface blur*) in LAB space allows to perform a better unsharp mask without halos, because we don't sharpen the edges.
+Using a [bilateral filter](https://en.wikipedia.org/wiki/Bilateral_filter) (e.g a *surface blur*) on the L channel allows to perform a better unsharp mask without halos, because we don't sharpen the edges.
 It's much slower though.
 Run or see `bilateral_unsharp_mask.py`.